opendatasoft/slate/source/includes/_pages.md

 Pages can be used to write editorial content directly on the platform, build advanced dashboards and organize data portals.

-Through the management API, it is possible to list, create, edit and delete pages as well as to configure pages' visiblity on the portal.
+Through the management API, it is possible to list, create, edit and delete pages as well as to configure pages visiblity on the portal.